-Donald Trump was elected the nation's 45th president in the stunning culmination of a campaign that defied expectations and conventions at every turn and galvanized legions of aggrieved Americans in a loud repudiation of the status quo.
+Donald Trump was elected the 45th president of the United States in the stunning culmination of a campaign that defied expectations and conventions at every turn and galvanized legions of aggrieved Americans in a loud repudiation of the status quo.

 Hillary Clinton's quest to make history as the first female president was thwarted by the Republican nominee's breathtaking performance at the polls.
 He was carried to victory by voters fed up with the political system and mistrustful of Clinton, a former first lady, senator and secretary of state.